 Since every broker has a different marketing program, you’ll need to ask your broker to describe exactly how they protect your confidentiality during this stage.

-How We Market Businesses
+How We Market Businesses For Sale

 At MidStreet, our marketing package consists of three main components:

 2. Business Summary